thriveweb/sailinginparadise/content/pages/contact.md

 ---
 ### GETTING TO THE MARINA

 We are conveniently located at Marina Mirage at 74 Seaworld Drive, Main Beach.
-The marinas are directly adjacent to one another and there is plentiful free parking which you are invited to use.
+The marinas are directly adjacent to one another.
+Parking is available at Mariner's Cove (paid) and Marina Mirage, there is also limited street parking.
+We do recommend considering ride share at busy times due to higher demand.

 ### HOW TO FIND THE BOATS AT THE MARINAS

 The access to the main marina jetty is at the very end (north western corner) of the Mariner's Cove carpark.
 For **Oceans & Spirit of Gwonda**, please take the jetty with the big yellow archway at Mariner's Cove.
 Our vessels are located on B arm, the first arm (to your left) after going under the first yellow archway, the boats are visible straight away.

 For **Island Time**, our crew will meet you at the Marina Mirage C Arm gate 10 minutes prior to your scheduled departure time (located to the right of the main boardwalk, on the corner of Omeros Brothers Seafood restaurant).

 Please find a map below of the current vessel locations.
 (Logo & white arrows on map)